(A) What is the supplemental nutrition assistance program (SNAP) employment and training program (SNAP E&T)?

 (i) Reporting to the appraisal and other appointments with the county agency program staff or providers.

-(ii) Reporting to the work experience program (WEP), education, training, supportive service, or job search sites at the scheduled dates and times.
+(ii) Reporting to the work experience program (WEP), education, training, supportive service, or supervised job search sites at the scheduled dates and times.

 (iii) Obeying the rules at the work site, following instructions, and otherwise demonstrating acceptable work habits and behavior.